-Our mission: to predict, prevent, reverse and cure diseases of the immune system
+Our mission: to advance the science to predict, prevent, reverse and cure diseases of the immune system

-Our vision: A healthy immune system for every individual
+Our vision: a healthy immune system for everyone

 - BRI started as VM research center in 1956, became BRI in 1985 with a focus in immunology

 - 1980s/1990s: Building BRI and its teams, finding genes, building tools (tetramers), understanding structure and function of genes

 - 2000s/2010s: Building clinical programs to translate discoveries, building biorepositories

 - 2010s/2020: Expanding beyond autoimmune diseases, expanding mission to predict and prevent mission

 - 2020 onward: Personalized medicine, prevention.
 Collaboration within and beyond BRI.

 Who We Are

 BRI’s purpose is to advance human immunology, studying the immune system in health and disease.
 We work to understand allergies, autoimmunity and many other diseases that impact the immune system.
 We search for new, better treatments with fewer side effects and personalized medicines that target the root cause of disease.
 We're also working to shift the paradigm of immune system disease treatment by uncovering ways to predict who will develop disease and stop it before it starts.